The Legend of The Dover Demon

-The Dover Demon seems to have etched itself into our imaginations despite that there are only a handful of sightings clustered around a few days in 1977.
+The Dover Demon seems to have etched itself into our imaginations despite that there are only a handful of sightings in 1977.
 This creature that has been positively sighted only three times, seems to strike a chord in our group psyche that elevates it from a curious footnote in cryptozoology to a nightmare that makes us all nervous of what we may see in the wash of our headlights on dark nights.

 The First Dover Demon Sighting

 It was on one of those dark nights that the Dover Demon sightings started.
 A little after 10:oopm, Bill Bartlett was driving down Farm Street near Dover, Massachusetts with two of his friends when he saw something that he would never forget.
 As he came down the road, the headlights of his car illuminated a figure crawling on all fours down a stone wall that is locally known as the Farm Street Wall.

 At first, he just saw the motion and assumed it was a cat or a dog, something normal.
 But as the headlights fully lit the creature, he realized that it was nothing of this Earth.
 At least nothing that is normally seen by the eyes of men.

 “It was not a dog or a cat.
 It had no tail.
 It had an egg-shaped head.
 It looked like a baby’s body with long arms and legs.
 It had a big head about the same size as the body, it was sort of melon-shaped.
 The color of it was… the color of people in the Sunday comics.” he recounted later.

 The watermelon shaped head had glowing orange eyes that he described as being like glassy marbles.
 Needless to say, this shook Bartlett badly and he accelerated away from the creature as fast as he could.
 His friends that were busy talking, missed seeing the creature.